netscaler/netscaler-k8s-ingress-controller/deployment/openshift/README.md

 You can use Citrix ADC for load balancing Openshift control plane (master nodes).
 Citrix provides a solution to automate the configuration of Citrix ADC using Terraform instead of manually configuring the Citrix ADC.
 For more information, see [Citrix ADC as a load balancer for the OpenShift control plane](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/deployment/openshift/citrix-adc-for-control-plane/README.md).

-**Note:** OpenShift support of alternate backends is now supported by the Citrix ingress controller.
-Citrix ADC is configured according to the weights provided in the routes definition and traffic is distributed among the service pods based on those weights.

 ## Supported Citrix components on OpenShift